All Episodes

 They're not even going to leave even then unless the job's out of town.

-You know, I always go to the UK papers for the proper perspective on this, because there's all kinds of news.
+You know, I always go to the UK papers for the proper perspective on this because there's all kinds of news.

-Rom can't handle the idealism.
+Rah can't handle the idealism.

-He can't handle working with these people, he can't handle getting his own way.
+He can't handle getting his own way.

-Democrats are upset with Rom because they're big government budget busting, health care takeover, oil spill fiasco, Chicago style politics have failed.
+Democrats are upset with Rahm because their big government budget-busting health care takeover oil spill fiasco, Chicago-style politics have failed and have been continuously rejected by Americans.

-I've got a couple stories in the stack.
+I've just got a couple stories in the stack.

 The Democrats are wondering what to do about the kiss of death.